Dr. Michael Flamm

 B.A.
 Harvard University (1986)

-Dr. Flamm is a proud Minnesotan and avid fan of the Twins and Vikings.
+Dr. Flamm is a proud Minnesotan and avid fan of the Twins, Vikings, and Timberwolves.
 After college he spent five years as a high school history teacher in New Jersey and New York.
 He lives in Columbus with his wife, Jennifer McNally.
 They have two children (Austin and Alexandra) and a cat (Vaca).
 When Dr. Flamm has the time, he enjoys tennis, skiing, travel, jazz, theater, and films of all kinds.
 He also likes to read contemporary, classic, and historical fiction as well as mystery novels.

 Law and Order: Street Crime, Civil Unrest, and the Crisis of Liberalism in the 1960s.
 Columbia